 - You can’t serve your God if you are consumed with serving yourself.

-- Genuine repentance always moves from a tearful acknowledgement to a tangible response.
+- Genuine repentance always moves from a tearful acknowledgment to a tangible response.

 FORGIVENESS (1 Sam.
 7:7-11)